-Since inception in 2016, our operations have focused on developing our product candidates, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
+Since inception in 2016, our operations have focused on identifying and developing potential product candidates, conducting clinical trials, organizing and staffing the company, business planning, establishing our intellectual property portfolio, raising capital, and providing general and administrative support for these operations.
 We do not have any product candidates approved for sale and have not generated any revenue.
 We have funded our operations primarily through the sale of equity and equity-linked securities.
-From inception through October 9, 2020, we have raised an aggregate of \$36.6 million of gross proceeds from the sale of our securities.
+Since inception, we have raised an aggregate of \$35.6 million of gross proceeds from the sale of our securities.

-We have incurred significant operating losses since inception in 2016.
+We have incurred significant operating losses since inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
-Our net losses were \$2.1 million, \$5.1 million and \$4.6 million for the years ended December 31, 2018 and 2019 and the six months ended June 30, 2020, respectively.
-As of June 30, 2020, we had an accumulated deficit of \$14.0 million.
+Our net losses were \$5.1 million and \$8.6 million for the years ended December 31, 2019 and 2020, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$18.0 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future in connection with our ongoing activities.
-As of June 30, 2020, we had cash of \$3.2 million.